 - (1) Design Concepts How do you design and innovate your overall work systems?
 How do you capitalize on your core competencies?
-How do you decide which processes within your overall work systems will be internal to your organization (your KEY WORK PROCESSES) and which will use external resources? - (2) WORK SYSTEM Requirements How do you determine KEY WORK SYSTEM requirements, incorporating input from PATIENTS and STAKEHOLDERS, SupplierS, PARTNERS, and COLLABORATORS, as appropriate?
-What are the KEY requirements for these WORK SYSTEMS? - b.
-WORK SYSTEM Management - (1) WORK SYSTEM Implementation What are your organization's work systems?
-How do you manage and improve your work systems to deliver patient and stakeholder value and achieve organizational success and sustainability? - (2) Cost Control How do you control the overall costs of your work systems?
-How do you prevent medical errors, and rework and intended harm to PATIENTS?
-How do you minimize the costs of inspections, tests, and PROCESS or PERFORMANCE audits, as appropriate?
+How do you decide which processes within your overall work systems will be internal to your organization (your key work processes) and which will use external resources? - (2) WORK SYSTEM Requirements How do you determine KEY WORK SYSTEM requirements, incorporating input from students and STAKEHOLDERS, Suppliers, PARTNERS, and COLLABORATORS, as appropriate?
+What are the KEY requirements for these WORK SYSTEMS?

+b.
+WORK SYSTEM Management

+- (1) Work System Implementation What are your organization's work systems?
+How do you manage and improve your work systems to deliver student and STAKEHOLDER VALUE and achieve organizational success and SustainaBility? - (2) Cost Control How do you control the overall costs of your work systems?
+How do you prevent defects, service errors, and rework and minimize warranty costs or customers' productivity losses, as appropriate?
+How do you minimize the costs of inspections, tests, and process or performance audits, as appropriate?